deanrobertcook/play-sandbox/docs/src/main/paradox/part-1/index.md

 Before heading into the `PostController`, let's discuss how controllers work in Play.

 A controller [handles the work of processing](https://www.playframework.com/documentation/latest/ScalaActions)  the HTTP request into an HTTP response in the context of an Action: it's where page rendering and HTML form processing happen.
 A controller extends [`play.api.mvc.BaseController`](https://www.playframework.com/documentation/latest/api/scala/index.html#play.api.mvc.BaseController), which contains a number of utility methods and constants for working with HTTP.
-In particular, a `Controller` contains `Result` objects such as `Ok` and `Redirect`, and `HeaderNames` like `ACCEPT`.
+In particular, a `db.Controller` contains `Result` objects such as `Ok` and `Redirect`, and `HeaderNames` like `ACCEPT`.

 The methods in a controller consist of a method returning an [Action](https://www.playframework.com/documentation/latest/api/scala/index.html#play.api.mvc.Action).
 The Action provides the "engine" to Play.